 Dr. Michael Parker (Rock Hudson) is a prominent surgeon, who unexpectedly runs into his German-born wife Lisa (Cornell Borchers), who he thought was dead.
 Victor (George Sanders), an artist...
 See full summary »

 At the turn-of-the-century, Miss Rose Gillray (Ginger Rogers) and ex-showbiz friend Molly Wade (Carol Channing) get involved in selling steel.
 When they come unstuck with corsets, they ...
 See full summary »

-In 11th-century England, King Edward the Confessor wants saxon Lord Leofric to marry a despised Norman woman, and has him jailed when he refuses.
-In jail, he meets Godiva, the sheriff's daughter, and soon they are wed.
-The times are turbulent and Godiva proves a militant bride; unhistorically, unrest between the Anglo-Saxon populace and the increasingly influential Norman French lead to her famous ride.Written by
+In eleventh century England, King Edward the Confessor wants Saxon Lord Leofric to marry a despised Norman woman, and has him jailed when he refuses.
+In jail, he meets Godiva, the Sheriff's daughter, and soon they are wed.
+The times are turbulent and Godiva proves to be a militant bride.
+Unrest between the Anglo-Saxon populace and the increasingly influential Norman French lead to her famous ride.Written by

 Rod Crawford <firstname.lastname@example.org>